y3owk1n/tool-resolver.nvim/README.md

     },
     prettier = {
-     type = "node", -- type is required, and only "node" is supported for now fallback = "prettierd", -- specifify a fallback binary name will resolve to this, else will fallback to the key `prettier`
+     type = "node", -- type is required, and only "node" is supported for now fallback = "prettierd", -- specify a fallback binary name will resolve to this, else will fallback to the key `prettier` },
-    },
    },
  },